JenniferShelton/JenniferShelton.github.io/_episodes/80-single-cell-rna.md

 Let's try to redo the FindClusters command with a lower resolution value.

-Remember, here is the command we ran previously:
+Remember, here is the command we ran previously (argument resolution=0.8 not explicitly stated previously, but it was included by default):

 ```
 seurat_object = FindClusters(seurat_object,resolution=0.8)